samsdimko/text_saver/README.md

 To install extension as developer, do the following steps:

-1.Open Google Chrome or the Chromium-based browser you are using.
+1. Open Google Chrome or the Chromium-based browser you are using.

 2. Open the Extensions page:
 * For Chrome: Type chrome://extensions in the address bar and press Enter.